 If you don’t have too much of a time restriction, then this 4 weeks itinerary in Peru is perfect for you.
 Peru was one of the most beautiful countries we have seen in South America.

 There is so much to do and so much to see.
-Even in 1 month you can hardly explore all the beautiful places.
+Even in one month, you can hardly explore all the beautiful places.
 All together, Nico and I spent 1 month in Peru, going from north to south.
-Several places we visited in Peru belong to the most beautiful places we have seen in South America.
+Several sites we visited in Peru belong to the most beautiful places we have seen in South America.

 Many people come to see only Cusco and Machu Picchu, but there is much more to explore.
 That’s why we created this incredible 4 weeks Peru itinerary for those who have more time to explore Peru.
 We also would like to share with you our journey and the many amazing places we have seen.